apache/trafficcontrol/docs/source/api/cachegroupparameters.rst

 	Content-Type: application/json

 	{
-		"cachegroupId": 8,
+		"cacheGroupId": 8,
 		"parameterId": 124
 	}

 Response Structure
 ------------------
-:cachegroup:   A string containing the :ref:`cache-group-name` of the :term:`Cache Group`
+:cacheGroupId: An integer that is the :ref:`cache-group-id` of the :term:`Cache Group` to which a :term:`Parameter` has been assigned
-:last_updated: Date and time of last modification in an ISO-like format
-:parameter:    An integer that is the :term:`Parameter`'s :ref:`parameter-id`
+:parameterId:  An integer that is the :ref:`parameter-id` of the :term:`Parameter` which has been assigned

 .. code-block:: http
  	:caption: Response Example